How Addiction Affects Your Career and Ways to Get Help

 - Your employer is legally obligated to keep all information about your substance use and need for treatment confidential and protected.

 The most important thing to remember when talking to your employer about your addiction or substance use issue is that you need to get help, no matter what.
 By being proactive and taking the safe, respectful, and dignified route to treatment, you’re signaling to your employer and your colleagues that you’re committed to getting help and coming back to the job you love.

 Once you’ve finished talking to your employer about going to rehab, it’s time to start your treatment and recovery.
 If you haven’t already, you should start researching facilities that you think can help your specific substance use issue, whether you need detox for prolonged cocaine or heroin withdrawal, inpatient or outpatient rehab for prescription painkillers, or anything else.
 You should have a loved one help you find a treatment provider that best suits your clinical and lifestyle needs.
 It’s also a good idea to find out what treatment facilities accept your insurance and how much of your treatment will be covered under your plan.

-Recovery Unplugged is in-network with most major insurance providers, including Blue Cross Blue Shield of Texas, Aetna, Mines and Associates and many others, to make treatment more affordable and accessible to you or the person you care about who is struggling with addiction.
+Recovery Unplugged is in-network with most major insurance providers, including Blue Cross Blue Shield of Texas, Aetna, Mines and Associates, and many others, to make treatment more affordable and accessible to you or the person you care about struggling with addiction.
 We also offer an employee-assistance program (EAP) resource to help organizations affected by workplace substance abuse guide affected employees toward treatment.